-Existing Uses as an Impediment to Development.
 Napa County currently owns Site B in the Spanish Flat area and uses it for a maintenance facility.
 Aside from the driveway and maintenance yard, the parcel is vacant.
-The realistic development capacity was reduced because it assumes that the maintenance yard would remain on the site and that only the vacant portion of the site would be developed for housing.
-Sites C, E, and F in the Spanish Flat area are currently used for RV and boat storage, but these commercial uses are limited, with low floor area ratio, suggesting that their reuse for housing would be feasible with increased market demand.
+The realistic development capacity assumes that the maintenance yard would remain on the site and that the vacant portion of the site would be developed for housing.